KyeBuff/news-feed-app/README.md

 <img width="300" src="http://kyebuffery.co.uk/news-feed-native/bbc-news.gif" alt="News Feed GIF"/>

 ## Getting Started
-The app can be installed by cloning the Git repository and running 'yarn add' in the project directory.
-Once all packages are installed, you can run 'yarn start' to run the app in localhost.
+The app can be installed by cloning the Git repository and running 'npm install' in the project directory.
+Once all packages are installed, you can run 'npm start' to run the app in localhost.

 To simulate the app in a mobile device, type i in the CLI and this run the app in an emulated iOS device.